humblejay/msal-auth-demo/WEBVIEW2-EXTENSION.md

 **Extension DLL Not Found**
 - Ensure WebView2Extension.dll is in the same directory as MSALAuthApp.exe
 - Check that all WebView2 dependencies are copied
+- Verify WebView2Loader.dll is present in the output directory

 **WebView2 Runtime Missing**
 - Install Microsoft Edge WebView2 Runtime